opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 ``$DOVETAIL_HOME`` on the Test Host.
 An example filename is ``${DOVETAIL_HOME}/logs_20180105_0858.tar.gz``.
 The file is named using a timestamp that follows the convention 'YearMonthDay-HourMinute'.
 In this case, it was generated at 08:58 on January 5th, 2018.
-This tar file is used to upload to the CVP portal.
+This tar file is used to upload to the OVP portal.

-Making Sense of CVP Test Results
+Making Sense of OVP Test Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When a tester is performing trial runs, Dovetail stores results in local files on the Test